 The worsening of symptoms usually includes problems with mobility and gait.
 The rate of disease progression varies greatly among people with secondary-progressive MS.

 The cause of multiple sclerosis is unknown.
-It's considered an autoimmune disease in which the body's immune system attacks its own tissues.
+It's considered an immune mediated disease in which the body's immune system attacks its own tissues.
 In the case of MS, this immune system malfunction destroys the fatty substance that coats and protects nerve fibers in the brain and spinal cord (myelin).

 It isn't clear why MS develops in some people and not others.
 A combination of genetics and environmental factors appears to be responsible.

 These factors may increase your risk of developing multiple sclerosis:

 - Age.
 MS can occur at any age, but onset usually occurs around 20 and 40 years of age.
 However, younger and older people can be affected.

 - Sex.
 Women are more than 2 to 3 times as likely as men are to have relapsing-remitting MS.